1rosehip/coding-games-for-kids-to-learn-programming/README.md

 - Change height to be as page height
 - Change game title and its color to the favorite kid's game name and color
 - Ask the kids to create a game stage with colors and width / height as they want
+- Ask kid to create multiple DIVs if different colors and sizes.

 ## Lesson 2
 ![Lesson 2](https://raw.githubusercontent.com/1rosehip/coding-games-for-kids-to-learn-programming/master/lesson-2/lesson-2.png "Lesson 2")